Catalog: Stockton University

 Cost: $106.00 or 4 ETTC Hours.
 For information on membership, call the SRI&ETTC at 609-626-3850.

-The Danielson Refresher for Experienced Administrators online workshop will be presented by Kim Tucker.
+The Danielson for New Administrators workshop will be presented by Kim Tucker.

 After serving 20 years as a public school teacher and 11 as a public school administrator, Kim is now an adjunct professor of Early Childhood Education at Stockton University.
 In addition, she is an educational consultant for ETTC, NJPSA and New Jersey school districts.
 As a board member and former president of Learning Forward New Jersey, Kim is passionate about providing quality professional learning to educators on a variety of topics.